2/9/2024

 Frederick Iverson

-Okay thanks and a quick last question on the American end consumers because we've heard a lot of cautious comments from most consumer companies when talking about the US so can you talk a bit about this and what you see and expect in terms of your own performance in that particular region over the year?
+Okay, thanks.
+And a quick last question on the American end consumers, because we've I've heard a lot of cautious comments from most consumer companies when talking about the US.
+Can you talk a bit about this and what you see and expect in terms of your own performance in that particular region over the year?

 speaker

-Sure we agree that it is a cautious consumer and for us Europe is performing better than North America specifically in the last quarter actually the number was pretty good but it's more due with with comparables so the North American consumer is more cautious we've seen even big retailers make some pretty negative or pessimistic statements in North America.
-Looking at underlying factors there is a slight positive increase in consumer sentiment and some of those related sort of confidence metrics in particularly the US but it's early and from very low levels so we expect the cautious consumer also going forward for the coming period in North America.
+Sure.
+We agree that it is a cautious consumer and for us Europe is performing better than North America specifically.
+In the last quarter, actually, the number was pretty good, but it's more to do with comparables.
+So the North American consumer is more cautious.
+We've seen even big retailers make some pretty negative or pessimistic statements in North America.
+Looking at underlying factors, there is a slight problem. particularly the U.S., but it's early and from very low levels.
+So we expect the cautious consumer also going forward for the coming period in North America.

 speaker